Skip to main content

 • engineering

-You could also do a course covering a particular industry, which has design options.
-Examples include automotive engineering and furniture design.
+You could also do a course covering a particular industry, which includes design options, for example automotive engineering and furniture design.

 Your university careers service can help you to find suitable placements, internships and year in industry opportunities.